 About

-Visual Artists of Richmond brings together over 132 visual artists living in or working in Richmond, California.
+Visual Artists of Richmond brings together over 132 visual artists living in or making their art in Richmond, California.
 It leadership team is composed of three artists.
-Our fiscal sponsor is Intersection for The Arts, a 501(c)(3) nonprofit organization.
+Our fiscal sponsor is Independent Arts and Media, a 501(c)(3) nonprofit organization.
 In our group there is cultural and ethnic diversity, various age groups, high and low socioeconomic levels and emergent as well as established working artists.

-Visual Artists of Richmond has been selected as a District Arts Partner along with seven other Contra Costa arts organizations.
+Visual Artists of Richmond was selected as a 2025 District Arts Partner along with seven other Contra Costa arts organizations.
 We are proud to be recognized as an important community partner and leader in the Contra Costa arts ecosystem!

 Mission